0.0 Executive Summary

 1.3 Resolution and Validation

-The DNS service was restored by applying targeted access controls and validating both functionality and policy enforcement.
+The DNS service was restored by applying targeted access controls and validating both the functionality and policy enforcement.

 | Parameter | Implemented Configuration |